irahrosete/snake-game/README.md

 3. Run this script to start the application <br>
    `./snake_game.sh`
 4. Have fun!

+You can also run `ruby snake-game.rb -h` to know more about the game.

 #### System Requirements
 Ruby version 2.7.1 was used to develop this application on Windows 10.